risc-mi/dl-cv-workshop/README.md

 This repository accompanies the workshop *Introduction to Deep Learning: Hands-on Workshop in Computer Vision*.
 See below for detailed instructions on setting up the necessary software on your computer.

+## Main Contents

+* [MNIST.ipynb](https://github.com/risc-mi/dl-cv-workshop/blob/main/MNIST.ipynb): Handwritten digit classification on the MNIST dataset.
+Some code cells are empty.
+* [MNIST-complete.ipynb](https://github.com/risc-mi/dl-cv-workshop/blob/main/MNIST-complete.ipynb): Like MNIST.ipynb, but all code cells are filled already.
+* [CMIYC.ipynb](https://github.com/risc-mi/dl-cv-workshop/blob/main/CMIYC.ipynb): Traffic sign recognition with the "Crash me if you can" demonstrator.
+All code cells are filled already.

 ## Software Setup

 **Note**: The easiest way is to set up the software locally, on the very laptop you are going to use during the workshop.
 We will not need lots of computing resources, only approx. 4 GB of disk space and a medium-strength CPU with >= 8 GB of RAM.